Wild Or Just Drunk? Bella Hadid Shares Seductive Stripping Pic Of Kendall Jenner After A Night Out

 Bella Hadid and Kendall Jenner enjoyed a girl’s night out in New York on Wednesday during which time they left everything to the imagination by showing the least amount of skin as they wore tracksuits.
 For Bella, the only thing she flashed were her well-toned abs while wearing sports crop top that was black.
-Kendall, on the other hand, wore a fur coat while underneath lay a tee.
+Kendall, on the other hand, wore a fur coat with a tee underneath.

 But that the polite part of the evening quickly ended as Bella let her wild side out when they got back to her apartment.
 The model decided to try out her photographic skills on the Keeping Up With The Kardashians star by making Kendall lie on her back.
 Bella then began to snap away as the reality star started to pull her track pants down to reveal that she was wearing fishnets.
-As Bella Hadid shares seductive stripping pic of Kendall Jenner, fans of Kendall now have Bella to thank!
+As Bella Hadid shared the seductive stripping pic of Kendall Jenner, fans of Kendall now have Bella to thank!

-While it is not clear what her motivation was, Bella has sought the company of her friends more than ever before since she learnt that her ex, The Weeknd, had moved on to Selena Gomez just two months after they parted ways.
+While it is not clear what her motivation was, Bella has sought the company of her friends more than ever before since she learned that her ex, The Weeknd, had moved on to Selena Gomez just two months after they parted ways.
 In her circle of friends, however, not everyone was on her side.
 Kylie Jenner, for instance, seems to be in the other camp.
 Earlier in the week, Kylie went out with her boyfriend Tyga to meet The Weeknd.
 While The Weeknd wore black during the night out, Kylie and Tyga wore red.
 According to various accounts, The Weeknd enjoyed being in the company of Bella’s pals even though they had broken up and was now linked to Selena.
 Carbone, an upmarket Italian restaurant was the scene of the night out.

 Slay ???????? • • #kyga #tyga #kyliejenner